John Seeberg

 • Limited range

-Each recipe includes its AAFCO nutrient profile: Growth (kitten), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in the range including our rating and the AAFCO nutrient profile: Growth (kitten), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Product line Rating AAFCO

-Salty Cat Chicken Casserole in Gravy Wet Cat Food 3.5 M
+Salty Cat Chicken Casserole in Gravy Wet Cat Food 3 M

-Salty Cat with Salmon in Gravy Wet Cat Food 3.5 M
+Salty Cat with Salmon in Gravy Wet Cat Food 3 M

 Recipe and Label Analysis

-Salty Cat Chicken Casserole in Gravy Wet Cat Food recipe was selected to represent the other products in the line for a detailed recipe and nutrient analysis.
+Salty Cat Chicken Casserole in Gravy Wet Cat Food was selected to represent the other products in the line for a detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

-Salty Cat Chicken Casserole in Gravy Wet Cat Food recipe
+Salty Cat Chicken Casserole in Gravy Wet Cat Food

 Estimated Dry Matter Nutrient Content